Using Preheaders and UTMs

 Using the edit icon, you can update or remove these details at any time.

 - The URL needs to follow either HTTP or HTTPS protocol in order to have the UTM parameters added.

 - UTM parameters will not be added to special links.

-- If you create a template with a message using UTM links, these parameters will not be carried over to your template.
+- If you create a template with an email using UTM links, these parameters will not be carried over to your template.

-- Updates to UTM links will not be reflected in the message history.
+- Updates to UTM links will not be reflected in the email history.

 If you have any questions, feel free to contact us.